Who are we?

 Composed of lay people and religious, the staff of the CRC, based in Montreal, is divided between several complementary services to respond to the Organization's mission.

-- Social justice (JPIC - justice, peace and integrity of creation): coordinate, with the JPIC managers identified in each religious communities and other partners, the reflection and implementation of actions in favor of social justice (protection of the environment, fight against human trafficking or poverty, respect for the right of women and Aboriginal peoples, etc.).
+- Justice, Peace and Integrity of Creation (JPIC): coordinate, with the JPIC managers identified in each religious communities and other partners, the reflection and implementation of actions in favor of social justice (protection of the environment, fight against human trafficking or poverty, respect for the right of women and Aboriginal peoples, etc.).

-- Workshops: propose to leaders theological workshops and sessions that will help them to exercise their Ministry in their congregations.
+- Ongoing Formation: propose to religious and their associates theological and spiritual sessions that will help them in their commitments within the society and the Church.

 - Communications: to promote collaboration and sharing between members; to support members for communication issues; to release information about activities of the CRC and the religious communities in Canada; to develop new relationships between the CRC, dioceses, bishops, media, and ecclesial institutions.

 - Donation Priorities (Quebec only): to analyse and evaluate grants applications filed by community organizations from the Quebec province and addressed to religious communities established in Quebec; to make recommendations to the members on these requests.

 The CRC Logo